kotack1/DukeForest-TackRiosMoyer/README.md

  sequences.csv - deer sighting data

 ## Metadata

+sequences.csv - data collected from trail cameras in the Duke forest including camera id, species sighted, and date and time sighted.

+camera_coords.csv - coordinates of cameras (longitude and latitude), camera id

+moon_phases.csv - describes the phase of moon.

+City_of_Durham_Boundary.shp - boundary used for spatial analysis within Duke forest.

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>